pingcap/docs-cn/grafana-performance-overview-dashboard.md

 If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus & Grafana) is deployed at the same time.
 For more information, see [TiDB Monitoring Framework Overview](/tidb-monitoring-framework.md).

-The Grafana dashboard is divided into a series of sub dashboards which include PD, TiDB, TiKV, Node_exporter, Overview, Performance Overview, and so on.
+The Grafana dashboard is divided into a series of sub dashboards which include PD, TiDB, TiKV, Node_exporter, Overview, and Performance Overview.
 A lot of metrics are there to help you diagnose.

 The Performance Overview dashboard orchestrates the metrics of TiDB, PD, and TiKV, and presents each of them in the following sections: